laviniaflorentina/Tutorials/Python/online_in_browser.md

 Click on **+ New** :arrow_right: **More** :arrow_right: **Google Colaboratory** and you are all set to start:

-:pushpin: Make sure you SignIn for a better experience.

 ## New Notebook

-**New Notebook** option it will create an _Untitled0.ipynb_ file (see below) and it will automatically be saved to your Google Drive in a folder named Colab Notebooks.
+**New Notebook** option it will create an _Untitled0.ipynb_ file and it will automatically be saved to your Google Drive in a folder named Colab Notebooks.
+The new file will look similarly with the following screenshot:

 ![](https://github.com/laviniaflorentina/Tutorials/blob/master/images/colab4.png)

 ## Features

+I will describe each feature marked in the above screenshot.

+:one: The name of the file.
+The extension ".ipynb" is specifically for Python.

+:two: **Code** and **Text** in both places it will create a new cell either for writing code or for adding markdown plain text cell.

+:three: Represents an Input code cell.
+Notice it begins with ":arrow_forward:".
+You can click on that icon to run the code in the cell or you can use the shortcut CTRL+Enter/Command+Enter.

+:four: Represents an Output of the code cell.
+Notice it begins with a special icon.
+You can click on that icon to clear the output of the code cell.

 ![](https://github.com/laviniaflorentina/Tutorials/blob/master/images/colab5.png)

-Other Cell - related features are:
+:five: Other Cell - related features are:
 ![](https://github.com/laviniaflorentina/Tutorials/blob/master/images/colab6.png)

 You can: _Move Up or Move Down the Cell, Link to Cell, Add comments for a Cell, Delete the Cell_, but you can also Copy Cell (CTRL+C/Command+C), Cut Cell (CTRL+X/Command+X), Paste Cell (CTRL+V/Command+V) & Edit Cell (double click on it).